Automatically create and manage Dev Portal applications in Auth0 with Dynamic Client Registration

 Note: If you’re using Developer Managed Scopes, add read:resource_servers to the permissions for your initial client application.

-7. On the application’s Settings tab, locate the values for Client ID and Client Secret, you’ll need them in a later step.
+7. On the application’s Settings tab, locate the values for Client ID and Client Secret, then export them:

 Configure the API audience